Inheritance Law

 Scenario 1: Will Drawn Up in Germany

-A will drawn up before German notary by a German citizen may cover their villa in Antalya, Turkey.
-This will:
+A will drawn up before a German notary by a German citizen may cover their villa in Antalya, Turkey.
+This will is rendered applicable in Turkey through:

 - Apostille certification,